yoyoberenguer/NE555-timer-/README.md

 The voltage supplied to the comparator is 0 - 5V and the output state will remain within the same range.
 - Output is high (+5v) when V+ > V-
 - Output is low (0v) when v+ < V-

+Below the graph collected from the output of U1B

 ![Simplified Schematic](https://github.com/yoyoberenguer/NE555-timer-/blob/main/set%20signal_simulation.bmp)